MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 - A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you are signed in to Office apps from one of the following categories :

     - Office 365 with Office 2016 apps (minimum version 1805, build 9330.2078).
 To use this option, your account must be assigned a license for Azure Rights Management.
-This license is included with the Azure Information Protection service plan.
+This license is included with the Azure Information Protection subscription.

     - Office 365 ProPlus with 2016 apps or 2013 apps (Click-to-Run or Windows Installer-based installation).